Richard Todd (American football)

-Richard Todd (born November 19, 1953) is a former professional American football quarterback for the New York Jets and New Orleans Saints from 1976 to 1986.
-Todd, like former Jets quarterback Joe Namath and Raiders quarterback Ken Stabler, played for the University of Alabama's Crimson Tide under coach Paul "Bear" Bryant.
+Carl Richard Todd (born November 19, 1953) is an American former professional football player who was a quarterback for the New York Jets and New Orleans Saints of the National Football League (NFL) from 1976 to 1986.
+Like former Jets quarterback Joe Namath and Raiders quarterback Ken Stabler, he played college football for the Alabama Crimson Tide under coach Paul "Bear" Bryant.
+Todd was selected by the Jets in the first round of the 1976 NFL draft with the sixth overall pick.

-College
+College career

 In high school, Todd attended Davidson High School in Mobile, Alabama.
 Individually, Todd owned the state shot-put record at the time.
 He then went on to play for Bear Bryant at the University of Alabama, where he was a three-year starter at quarterback.
 During his time at Alabama, the Crimson Tide ran the wishbone offense.
 In his sophomore year, Todd shared the quarterback position with Gary Rutledge.
-In a game against Virginia Tech, which the Tide won 77-6, Todd was one of four backs who ran for over 100 yards.
-The 1973 season concluded in the Sugar Bowl, with a 24-23 loss to Notre Dame.
+In a game against Virginia Tech, which the Tide won 77–6, Todd was one of four backs who ran for over 100 yards.
+The 1973 season concluded in the Sugar Bowl, with a 24–23 loss to Notre Dame, for the 1973 National Championship.
 In that game, Todd caught a 25-yard touchdown pass.